 He received his Masters of Geophysics from Ohio University.
 More recently, he established his own school of cultural arts, Nishiura Style.
 Nishiura Style is a school of teaching based on his unique philosophy of nature influenced by Eki, the traditional philosophy of the universe.

 Since 2004, he has been exhibiting and demonstrating his calligraphy, incense ceremonies, flower arrangements, and art installations in Japan, the United States, and Europe.

 He is currently the director of a non-profit organization, Tsukino Akari, which provides Japanese cultural experiences for children and the general public outside of Japan.
 In addition, he currently heads Nishiura Ryokusuido, dealing in fine art and antiques.

--Designing commercial products and calligraphy for commercial purposes.
+- Brush work and calligraphy for commercial products

 - Fine arts and Cultural Events consulting and Coordinating